skylark-domx-plugins/skylark-domx-plugins-interact/README.md

-# skylark-utils-interact
+# skylark-domx-interact
-The interact features enhancement for skylark utils.
+The interact features enhancement for dom api.

 ## Dependences